 The resulting downstream performance is shown in Table 9.
-As expected, performance degrades as the dataset size shrinks.
-We suspect this may be due to the fact that the model begins to memorize the pre-training dataset.
-To measure if this is true, we plot the training loss for each of these dataset sizes in Figure 6.
-Indeed, the model attains significantly smaller training losses as the size of the pre-training dataset shrinks, suggesting possible memorization.
+As expected, performance degrades as the data set size shrinks.
+We suspect this may be due to the fact that the model begins to memorize the pre-training data set.
+To measure if this is true, we plot the training loss for each of these data set sizes in Figure 6.
+Indeed, the model attains significantly smaller training losses as the size of the pre-training data set shrinks, suggesting possible memorization.
+Baevski et al. (2019) similarly observed that truncating the pre-training data set size can degrade downstream task performance.

-We note that these effects are limited when the pre-training dataset is repeated only 64 times.
+We note that these effects are limited when the pre-training data set is repeated only 64 times.
 This suggests that some amount of repetition of pre-training data might not be harmful.
-However, given that additional pre-training can be beneficial (as we will show in Section 3.6) and that obtaining additional unlabeled data is cheap and easy, we suggest using large pre-training datasets whenever possible.
+However, given that additional pre-training can be beneficial (as we will show in Section 3.6) and that obtaining additional unlabeled data is cheap and easy, we suggest using large pre-training data sets whenever possible.
+We also note that this effect may be more pronounced for larger model sizes, i.e. a bigger model may be more prone to overfitting to a smaller pre-training data set.

-3.5 Training strategy
+3.5.
+Training Strategy

 So far we have considered the setting where all parameters of a model are pre-trained on an unsupervised task before being fine-tuned on individual supervised tasks.
-While this approach is straightforward, various alternative methods for training the model on downstream/supervised tasks have been proposed.
+While this approach is straightforward, various alternative methods for training the model on down-stream/supervised tasks have been proposed.
 In this section, we compare different schemes for fine-tuning the model in addition to the approach of training the model simultaneously on multiple tasks.

-3.5.1 Fine-tuning methods
+3.5.1.
+Fine-tuning Methods

-It has been argued that fine-tuning all of the model's parameters can lead to suboptimal results, particularly on low-resource tasks [Peters et al., 2019].
-Early results on transfer learning for text classification tasks advocated fine-tuning only the parameters of a small classifier that was fed sentence embeddings produced by a fixed pre-trained model [Subramanian et al., 2018; Kiros et al., 2015; Logeswaran and Lee, 2018; Hill et al., 2016; Conneau et al., 2017].
-This approach is less applicable to our encoder-decoder model because the entire decoder must be trained to output the target sequences for a given task.
-Instead, we focus on two alternative fine-tuning approaches that update only a subset of the parameters of our encoder-decoder model.
+It has been argued that fine-tuning all of the model's parameters can lead to suboptimal results, particularly on low-resource tasks (Peters et al., 2019).
+Early results on transfer learning for text classification tasks advocated fine-tuning only the parameters of a small classifier that was fed sentence embeddings produced by a fixed pre-trained model (Subramanian et al., 2018; Kiros et al., 2015; Logeswaran and Lee, 2018; Hill et al., 2016; Conneau